Movie Review: “Ghost in the Shell”

-I really liked the use of futuristic technology in Ghost in the Shell.
-I thought the movie presented a compelling version of what the world could be like in the future while making a statement on how much we rely on technology.
-While the movie shows plenty examples of the benefits that come with human-robotic integration (strength, vision, communication, etc.) the movie also presents a fascinating example of one of the bad things that came come from this technology.
+I really liked the use of the futuristic technology in Ghost in the Shell.
+I thought the movie presented a compelling version of what the world could be like in the future, while also making a statement on how much we currently rely on technology.
+While the movie showed plenty of examples of the benefits that come with human-robotic integration (strength, vision, communication, etc.) the filmmakers also presented a fascinating example of one of the bad things that could come from this technology.
 With technology that can access the internet, the door is open for hackers.
-In a world, such as the one presented in this movie, humanity's dependence on technology has allowed hacking to evolve to the point where people can be hacked.
-Your thoughts and memories are vulnerable to those who wish to exploit it.
+In a world like the one presented in this movie, humanity's dependence on technology allows hacking to evolve to the point where people can be hacked.
+Your thoughts and memories are vulnerable to those who capability and the desire to access it.
 This is a fascinating concept, but I wish that the filmmakers explored this idea further.

 The villain of this movie was pretty underdeveloped.
 Now I do not need to know everything about a villain's backstory (from their childhood up to the events of the movie), but I think it is important to give a villain proper development, otherwise you end up with a bland, one-dimensional antagonist.
 This is especially true when your protagonist is an emotionless cyborg.
 There seemed to be no justifiable reason for why the antagonist did some of the things that he did.
 Particularly how people were "selected" to be part of the program.
-This program would have no shortage of volunteers so the method of selection, that the villain used seemed pointless, other than to force drama into the story.
-This made the villain come across as foolish and uninteresting.
+This program would have no shortage of volunteers so the method of selection that the villain used seemed pointless, other than to force drama into the story.
+This made the villain come across as foolish in addition to being uninteresting.

-This was an unexpected surprise for me, but I really enjoyed the dynamic that Major, Batou and Aramaki had with each other.
-These characters formed the special unit that Major worked for and, while there were more characters in the unit, these were the only notable or memorable ones.
+This was an unexpected surprise for me, but I really enjoyed the dynamic that Major, Batou, and Aramaki had with each other.
+These characters formed the special unit that Major worked for, and while there were more characters in the unit, these were the only notable ones.
 This trio had a family dynamic that was entertaining to watch.
 I totally got that any of them would die trying to save the others, as they were a family of misfits, and they all felt that.
-This element of the story worked very well and I only wish I got to see more of it in the film.
+This element of the story worked very well, and I would have liked to have seen it get more focus.

 After seeing the movie, I can safely say that Scarlet Johansson should not have been cast in this role.
-I get the premise, Scarlet Johansson's body is a robot so she does not have to look like the people from that geographical location.
-I also get that this movie takes place in the distant future where a global racial mix is implied.
-Both of these are valid points but I did not thlink that Scarlet Johansson brought anything special to the role.
+I get the premise, Scarlet Johansson's body was a robot so she did not have to look like the people from that geographical location.
+I also get that this movie took place in the distant future where a global racial mix was implied.
+Both of these are valid points, but I did not think that Scarlet Johansson brought anything special to the role.
 Was that her fault?
-No, the character does not give much room for creativity or expression, but that is my point.
-This character was relatively emotionless, and could have been played by anyone.
-The character allows for any ethnicity in the actress portraying Major which means that this movie presented a perfect opportunity for an up and coming, non-white actress.
-Instead, the studio chose to go with a big name to hopefully draw more people into seeing this movie.
-I think this decision had the opposite effect because I think a lot of people were turned off by this casting.
-Oh and let's be honest, an up and coming actress would have been a lot cheaper than Scarlet Johansson.
-The only reason I gave this point so few points was because I do not think this hurts the story itself.
+No, the character did not give much room for creativity or expression, but that is my point.
+This character was relatively emotionless, and could have been played by literally anyone.

-I think Ghost in the Shell was a good movie, but it could have been a lot better.
-The action was great, the visuals were great, and the character dynamic between the unit was fin to watch.
-Unfortunately, this movie falls apart with its protagonist and antagonist.
-I do not think either for the character development they needed which resulted in me not being invested in their fates.
-I also think that Scarlet Johansson, through no fault of her own, was a poor casting choice for Major.
-I think my favorite part of this movie would have to be it's interpretation on humanity and our dependence on new technology as well as presenting a compelling and dangerous result of that dependence.
-The movie just, unfortunatel, does not focus on this story's more compelling ideas, and while I thought the movie was decent, I also thought it was a missed opportunity.
+I thought Ghost in the Shell was a decent movie, but it could have been a lot better.
+The action was great, the visuals were great, and the character dynamic between the unit was fun to watch.
+Unfortunately, this movie fell apart with its protagonist and antagonist.
+I do not think either character got the development that they needed, which resulted in me not being very invested in their fates.
+I also thought that Scarlet Johansson, through no fault of her own, was a poor casting choice for Major.
+I think my favorite part of this movie would have to be its interpretation on humanity and our dependence on new technology, as well as presenting a compelling and dangerous possible future for such a dependence.
+However, the filmmakers did not focus on this story's more compelling ideas, and while I thought the movie was decent, I also thought it was a missed opportunity.